jzohrab/coronadatascraper/scripts/cacheMigration/README.md

 * A script to automatically change all scraper files to use the updated API

+* A new "fetchonly.js" script run from command line, to actually fetch data, hit cache, hence logging calls.

 * A set of scripts to run full scrapes for all dates stored in coronadatascraper-cache, collecting and analyzing the cache calls and errors.